Lixer Master Tape Measure Calibration Tool Review

 This tool , although similar to the original Lixer tape measure calibration tool in how it works, is actually designed for CMM certification.
 Also, if you re-certify similar tools through local calibration labs, the Lixer Master could potentially be recertified locally as well.
 And compared to the wood models, the stainless steel will be easier to keep clean.
 Another nice benefit is that the end hook adjustment slot–a potentially fragile point on the wood Lixers–now gets the added benefit of being made of metal.

-The photo here is only a “sneak peek” prototype, but all of the tool marking on the stainless steel are more or less correct except that they will be done with a laser fused porcelain process.
-Lixer Tools has also added two parallel lines that run the length of the tool so you can more easily line up the tape measure blade.
+The photo above reflects an early “sneak peek” prototype model.
+We show the final (which we reviewed) in the top featured image.
+All of the tool marking on the stainless steel are more or less correct.
+The final tool markings will utilize a laser fused porcelain process.
+Lixer Tools has also added two parallel lines.
+These run the length of the tool so you can more easily line up the tape measure blade.